MicrosoftDocs/powerbi-docs/articles/powerbi-service-tutorial-enhancedscatter.md

 The steps below show just one way to use the enhanced scatter -- to create a visual that maps page clicks by number and location on a web page.
 Use your own dataset and discover even more ways to use this new custom visual.

->**NOTE**: Unfortunately, the dataset used in this tutorial is not available for download.
+>[AZURE.NOTE] Unfortunately, the dataset used in this tutorial is not available for download.

 ## Start by creating a basic bubble chart